-Since 1981, the Brandywine Zoo has been participating in the Species Survival Plan (SSP), an AZA captive breeding program for endangered species, for golden lion tamarins.
-Through this program, tamarins born at Brandywine Zoo have had the opportunity to go through the National Zoo’s reintroduction program, where captive-born monkeys have been reintroduced into PoÃ§o das Antas Biological Reserve, Brazil, in a controlled release.
+Since 1981, the Brandywine Zoo has been participating in the Species Survival Plan (SSP), an AZA captive breeding program for endangered species.
+Through this program, tamarins born at the Brandywine Zoo have had the opportunity to go through the National Zoo’s reintroduction program, where captive-born monkeys have been reintroduced into PoÃ§o das Antas Biological Reserve, Brazil, in a controlled release.
 This program helps to increase genetic diversity and population numbers of wild tamarins.
 For more information about this program, visit the Lion Tamarins of Brazil Fund page.

 Paso Pacifico, Nicaragua